 The programs in aerospace and related high-tech equipment industries include some of the most complex and detailed projects around.
 Moreover, the industries work in a global environment with sites spread over different countries.

-Sine the companies often have been around for many decades, their business processes are outdated and inefficient.
-This affects the time to market, cost goals, and contract performance, and in the end margins.
+Since the companies often have been around for many decades, their business processes are outdated and inefficient.
+This affects the time to market, cost goals, contract performance, and end margins.

 Top 10 Contract Management Issues in Aerospace & Defense